kimnetics/MKVToMP4Converter/README.md

 MKVFile - The name of the source MKV file.
 This is the file to be converted.

 CoverFile - The name of the cover art jpg file.
-The jpg will be included in the MP4.
+The cover art will be included in the MP4.

 OutputFile - The name of the output MP4 file.
 It will be stored in the output directory you set.